NCAR/esds/posts/2022/batch-processing-notebooks-with-papermill.md

 ## What is Papermill?

 [**Papermill**](https://papermill.readthedocs.io/en/latest/) is a Python library that aims to allow users to run and parametrize Jupyter notebooks in a way that is easy to maintain and reuse.
-In this post, we will walk through how to use Papermill's approach to parametrize a notebook that loads an xarray dataset and plots a map of the data.
+In this post, we will walk through how to use Papermill's approach to parametrize a notebook that loads an Xarray dataset and plots a map of the data.

 ## How to use Papermill